chenmin1107/cs6244_motionplanning/autocar/scripts/highway/README.md

 2. Ideally the acceleration model should be continuous in time.
 However, this is impossible in simulation, which is discrete in time.

-The ros stage simulator runs at 10 hz, which means when you computed control should be ideally be applied at 10 hz, or 5 hz, to make sure the simulator has minimum delay in processing your computed control.
+The ros stage simulator runs at 10 hz, which means when your computed control should be ideally at 10 hz, or 5 hz (less than 10 hz), to make sure the simulator processing your controls accurately.
+For example, if you want the autonomous car to accelerate at 1m/s^2 for 0.0001s, this can not be done.
+The simulator requires the control duration to be at least 0.1s.

+Note that when you sending out your computed control via the ros msg 'controlCommand' to the simulator, make sure it is sending out faster than 10 hz (preferably at least 20 hz to 50 hz).
+In this way, the simulator
+can receive your updated control in time, without any delays.

 3. The velocity applied in simulation at any time t is v_t = v_auto + a_t * 1 / 10

-where v_auto is the current of the autonomous car. a_t is the acceleration you applied on the autonomous at time step t.
+where v_auto is the current velocity of the autonomous car at time step t. a_t is the acceleration you applied on the autonomous at time step t.
 1 / 10 is due the simulation runs at 10 hz.